pubky/pkarr/docs/integration.md

 Use [`ResolvePolicy::LocalOrRelayCacheOnly`] when a cached packet is acceptable even if it is expired.

-Use [`ResolvePolicy::DhtNetworkOnly`] when you need the most recent packet observed from the network, for example before publishing with CAS.
+Use [`ResolvePolicy::DhtNetworkOnly`] when you need the most recent packet observed from the network, for example before rebuilding and publishing an updated packet.

 ## Next Steps